 This area, on the West Coast of Costa Rica, was formed 60 million years ago by volcanic eruptions that left behind the magnificent mountain range through which we rode.

-When we reached the beach, one of 17 we would explore during our stay, we cut loose in a superb gallop along the sand, with surf curling at our feet and erasing our footprints behind us.
+When we reached the beach on horseback, one of 17 we would explore during our stay, we cut loose in a superb gallop along the sand, with surf curling at our feet and erasing our footprints behind us.

 Finally, we slowed, and I became aware of my surroundings — monkeys jumping from tree to tree and a flurry of wings as flocks of large birds left their perches, protesting our intrusion.
 I managed to get my camera out in time to capture the avian exodus.
 Talk about perfect days!